AMontgomerie/AMontgomerie.github.io/_posts/2022-02-08-jigsaw-toxic-severity-competition.md

 # Jigsaw Rate Severity of Toxic Comments 14th Place Solution

+*UPDATE: I did an interview with Sanyam Bhutani about my solution to this competition on his Chai Time Podcast on Weights & Biases [here](https://www.youtube.com/watch?v=DmMLDuob-Ak)*

 This blog is mostly a repost of a thread I posted on Kaggle about this competition.
 You can find the original thread [here](https://www.kaggle.com/c/jigsaw-toxic-severity-rating/discussion/306063).
 The source code can be found [here](https://github.com/AMontgomerie/jigsaw-toxic-severity-competition).

 # Competition Overview